 area).
 He attended Virginia Tech and finished at UK.
 He has focused his career on Urban Design,

 the blending of city planning and architectural design to create viable, experiential places within

 Bill came to Utah on a “whim” in 1979 and has stayed here ever since.
 His career has included

-public service for Salt Lake City (19 years), Ogden City (8 years), and Layton City (5 years and
+public service for Salt Lake City (19 years), Ogden City (8 years), and Layton City (since March of 2008)

 Bill was the Salt Lake City Planning Director for 10 years during the 1990 decade of tremendous downtown